Global surveillance: Purposes

 According to the April 2013 summary of documents leaked by Snowden, other than to combat terrorism, these surveillance programs were employed to assess the foreign policy and economic stability of other countries, and to gather "commercial secrets".

 In a statement addressed to the National Congress of Brazil in early August 2013, journalist Glenn Greenwald maintained that the U.S. government had used counter-terrorism as a pretext for clandestine surveillance in order to compete with other countries in the "business, industrial and economic fields".
 In a December 2013 letter to the Brazilian government, Snowden wrote that "These programs were never about terrorism: they're about economic spying, social control, and diplomatic manipulation.
 They're about power."
-According to White House panel member NSA didn't stop any terrorist attack.
-However NSA chief said, that surveillance programs stopped 54 terrorist plots.
+According to a White House panel member, the NSA didn't stop any terrorist attack.
+However the NSA chief stated that surveillance programs stopped 54 terrorist plots.

 In an interview with Der Spiegel published on 12 August 2013, former NSA Director Michael Hayden admitted that "We (the NSA) steal secrets.
 We're number one in it".
 Hayden also added: "We steal stuff to make you safe, not to make you rich".

 According to documents seen by the news agency Reuters, these "secrets" were subsequently funneled to authorities across the nation to help them launch criminal investigations of Americans.
 Federal agents are then instructed to "recreate" the investigative trail in order to "cover up" where the information originated.

 According to the congressional testimony of Keith B. Alexander, Director of the National Security Agency, one of the purposes of its data collection is to store all the phone records inside a place that can be searched and assessed at all times.
 When asked by Senator Mark Udall if the goal of the NSA is to collect the phone records of all Americans, Alexander replied, "Yes, I believe it is in the nation's best interest to put all the phone records into a lockbox that we could search when the nation needs to do it."

+Other applications of global surveillance include the identification and containment of emerging global outbreaks.
+In 2003, global surveillance mechanisms were used to fight against the SARs pandemic.